Wilmer Ramos

-Wilmer Daniel Ramos Rodríguez (born June 1, 1979 Saba, Honduras) is a Honduran professional footballer.
+Wilmer Daniel Ramos Rodríguez (born June 1, 1979, in Saba, Honduras) is a Honduran professional footballer.

 Club career

-Nicknamed el Cambio, Ramos was part of the Victoria squad that suffered relegation after the 2002-2003 season.
+Nicknamed el Cambio, Ramos was part of the Victoria squad that suffered relegation after the 2002–2003 season.
 He played in Guatemala, where he left Sacachispas in summer 2007 after failing to score a goal in 10 games and joined Zacapa.

 In 2008, he joined Deportes Savio.
 In January 2010 he crossed the border to play for Salvadoran side Municipal Limeño.
 He scored 18 Honduran league goals in total.